mikaelbr/node-notifier/README.md

 **Windows 10 Fall Creators Update (Version 1709) Note:**

+[**Snoretoast**](https://github.com/KDE/snoretoast) is used to get native Windows Toasts!

+The default behaviour is to have the underlying toaster applicaton as `appID`.
+This works as expected, but shows `SnoreToast` as text in the notification.

-With the Fall Creators Update, Notifications on Windows 10 will only work as expected if the correct `appID` is specified.
+With the Fall Creators Update, Notifications on Windows 10 will only work as expected if a valid `appID` is specified.
 Your `appID` must be exactly the same value that was registered during the installation of your app.

 You can find the ID of your App by searching the registry for the `appID` you specified at installation of your app.
 For example: If you use the squirrel framework, your `appID` will be something like `com.squirrel.your.app`.

-The default behaviour is to have the underlying toaster applicaton as `appId`.
-This works as expected, but shows `SnoreToast` as text in the notification.

-[**Snoretoast**](https://github.com/KDE/snoretoast) is used to get native Windows Toasts!

 ```javascript
 const WindowsToaster = require('node-notifier').WindowsToaster;